Correct registration of publications in Pure is the foundation for the overview of research from Aarhus University.

 A co-author or colleague at AU may have submitted the publication before you.
 A publication is to be registered in Pure only once, regardless of how many authors, departments etc. have contributed.

 2. Check if you can import the publication from an online source.
 Importing the publication saves you time and the risk of making typos and spelling mistakes.
-We recommend import from Scopus as Scopus has very high coverage and high data quality.
+We recommend import from Scopus as Scopus has very high coverage and high data quality, but other sources such as PubMed are also available.

 3. Register the publication by filling out a template manually if the publication is not in Pure and cannot be imported (perhaps if not yet published).
 Make sure you pick the template that corresponds to the publication type.